 MLA kept its storage network topology intact with dual paths to everything, but nearly all of the component pieces changed with its move to 10 Gigabit Ethernet technology.
-The purchase order included new twinax copper
+The purchase order included new

-and fiber optic cables
+fiber optic cables

 , SFP+ transceivers, network adapters, blade servers, top-of-rack switches and storage.